computational-psychology/computational-psychology-www/content/pages/theses.rst

 ************************

 You can find some topics here in our website (`project descriptions <projects.html>`_) but that list is not exhaustive.
-Since not all ideas make their way here, feel invited to also make yourself familiar with our current research areas (e.g. take a look at the current projects and recent publications) and then contact the respective researchers directly.
+Since not all ideas make their way into the list, feel free to take a look at our current research areas (e.g. current projects and recent publications) and then contact the respective researchers directly.

 What is the general process of writing a thesis?
 ****************************************************

-We have elaborated a workflow which illustrates roughly the steps during a thesis, see below.
+We have crafted a chart which illustrates the workflow and the various steps in the course of the thesis project (see below).

-Once you have met with one of our researchers and have found a topic that is interesting to you, we ask you to write an exposé  which motivates the research question, revises the relevant literature, proposes how to address the problem / research question and also provides a rough timeline for your thesis.
-We have written some `Exposé guidelines <files/theses/BA_expose.pdf>`_ to help you with it.

-During the thesis project, the supervising researcher will be available to provide guidance and feedback.
+The largest challenge is to find a topic that is interesting to you and to one of us.
+Once that topic is identified there will be a couple of meetings in which you read the relevant literature and you elaborate - guided by feedback of your supervisor - a research question and study design.
+This is the point when you write an exposé where you motivate your research question, review the relevant literature, pose the problem and/or propose a research question.
+You also provide a timeline for your thesis project.
+The expose will become the introduction of your thesis (see Expose guidelines).

-To support the process we ask supervisor and student to fill out the survey `"Establishing a good relationship from the Beginning" <files/theses/establishing-a-good-relationship-from-the-beginning-2017.pdf>`_, and discuss it together.
-This survey was developed by `Anne Lee <http://www.drannelee.wordpress.com/>`_ and provides a tool to evaluate *expectations* during supervision.
-The  ultimate goal of using this tool is to have a fulfilling supervision experience for both parties, supervisor and student.
+We expect you to be in charge of your thesis project.
+It is YOUR thesis.
+To support the process of taking agency for your project, you and your supervisor fill out the survey "Establishing a good relationship from the Beginning", and discuss it together.

 .. figure:: img/theses/thesis_workflow.png